NicolasGrosjean/Paradox_localization_utils/README.md

 ### Extract Paratranz translation

-Extract translations from JSON files downloaded from [Paratranz](https://paratranz.cn).
+> Extract translations from JSON files downloaded from [Paratranz](https://paratranz.cn) to apply to your translation.

 #### Limits
 This script only works for EUIV and sooner.